 anti-money laundering: guidance for the legal sector

-risk based approach
+take a risk based approach

 Lawyers should adopt a risk based approach focusing on the areas of greatest risk.
-The benefits from this approach are more efficient use of resources, minimising compliance costs and add greater flexibility when responding to emerging risks.
+The benefits from this approach are more efficient use of resources, minimising compliance costs and adding greater flexibility when responding to emerging risks.

-The risk of not being compliant with regulations, can be sanctions and fines for the firm; the individual involved and reputational damage.
+The risk of not being compliant with regulations can be sanctions and fines for the firm, the individual involved and reputational damage.

 If lawyers know and understand the risks and where they are likely to face them, then there is much less chance of falling foul of the law.
 Money laundering and terrorist financing risks vary across the legal sector and lawyers should be wary of these.
 The risk based approach should be built upon the activity undertaken; existing ethical and professional rules; and your firm’s susceptibility to money laundering.

-systems, policies, controls and procedures
+implement systems, policies, controls and procedures

 All compliance systems and policies should be recorded and documented.
 These policies should be proportionate and utilise a risk based approach.
 By documenting the controls in place, staff will be able to implement them effectively and demonstrate their ongoing use.

-customer due diligence
+perform customer due diligence

-beneficial ownership information
+obtain beneficial ownership information

 When firms onboard new clients who are body corporates, they are obliged to gather information that can help them identify and understand the constitution of the corporate client.
 The information includes, registered business name, number and address; details of board of directors and senior persons responsible for operations; the law to which the business is subject; legal owners; beneficial owners, and; articles of association.

-money laundering offences
+disclose money laundering offences

 The 2002 Proceeds of Crime Act (POCA) created a UK wide single set of money laundering offences for proceeds from criminal activities.
 It also makes it an offence not to disclose information or suspicion of money laundering.

-legal professional privilege
+understand legal professional privilege

-terrorist property offences
+monitor terrorist property offences

 The Terrorism Act 2000 criminalises not only the participation in terrorist activities but also the provision of monetary support for terrorist purposes.
-All legal professionals are subject to the terrorist property offences under the Act including fundraising, use or possess money, become involved in money arrangements for terrorist purposes
+All legal professionals are subject to the terrorist property offences under the Act including fundraising, use or possess money, become involved in money arrangements for terrorist purposes.

 The financial intelligence unit of the National Crime Agency handles all enquiries in relation to money laundering and terrorist financing.
 All regulated firms and individuals have a duty to make a disclosure of potential money laundering or terrorism financing to the NCA under POCA and Terrorism Act 2000.
 This should be done through a Suspicious Activity Report.